 g.
 Contractor must assess application and system level vulnerabilities and remediate them as described in subsection (i) below.
 For the purposes of this section, vulnerabilities must be assessed, at minimum, on a quarterly basis, and before go-live of any service to Medicine-On-Time and/or go-live of Medicine-On-Time applications.

 h.
-Contractor shall employ industry standard scanning tools to identify vulnerabilities in application development and testing phases as well as hosting system vulnerabilities (e.g. Fortify, Qualys/Nessus, respectively).
+Contractor shall employ industry standard scanning tools to identify vulnerabilities in application development and testing phases as well as hosting system vulnerabilities (e.g. Checkmarx, HP Fortify, Rational Watchfire, Qualys/Nessus, respectively).

 i.
 The Contractor shall remediate all vulnerabilities identified prior to production, with the exception of vulnerabilities identified as “low” as reported by the scanning tools which may be fixed subsequent to go-live.
 For applications developed for Medicine-On-Time, the Contractor shall provide recent scans to Medicine-On-Time on demand.